Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the full burden.
-It explains that the output is stored and returns an object ID, and details object reference patterns.
-However, it does not mention permissions or side effects.
+No annotations are provided, so the description carries full burden.
+It discloses that parameters accept object references and that output is stored and returns an object ID, but does not mention destructive behavior, auth needs, or error handling.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.